jplindstrom/jsonapi-document/README.md

 - `related_fields` _HashRef_

-    Behaves the same as the `fields` option for relationships, returning only those fields for the related resource that were requested.
+    Behaves the same as the `fields` option but for relationships, returning only those fields for the related resource that were requested.

     Not specifying sparse fieldsets for a resource implies requesting all attributes for